 Director: Hani Sewilam

-The MSc is facilitated by the available state-of-the-art equipment and facilities available at the SSE, BUS and GAPP.
+The Diploma is facilitated by the available state-of-the-art equipment and facilities available at the SSE, BUSS, GAPP, HUSS, GSE and DDC.

-The graduates of the MSc in Sustainable Development will
+The graduates of the Diploma in Sustainable Development will

-- Foster a strong culture of green entrepreneurship and business in Egypt and the region
+- Foster a strong culture of green entrepreneurship and business development in Egypt and the region

 - Engage in advanced green industry careers